kukaiN/Sudoku_solver/README.md

 ### Updates & future plans:
 - I plan to implement a dancing link version of this solver.
 Donald Knuth's algorithm for solving sudoku using exact cover is fascinating, and I plan to update this program once I finish the exact cover chapter of Knuth's TAoCP book 5.
  - If I feel like it, I will add few more sudoku generators with different approaches to generating "random" boards
+ - I might make a new implimentation using pandas and numpy to make the 2d array efficient.
  ---
 ## Table of Contents:
 - [Sudoku Generator](#generator)